Neoterebra sanjuanensis

 Neoterebra sanjuanensis is a species of sea snail, a marine gastropod mollusk in the family Terebridae, the auger snails.

 Description

-The size of an adult shell varies between 16 mm and 30 mm.
+The shell of Neoterebra sanjuanensis is relatively heavy with a broad apical angle and reaches a length between 16 mm and 30 mm.
+It is uniformly yellowish-white in color.
+The whorls feature a doubled subsutural band that is notably wide, covering approximately 60% to 70% of the whorl's width.

 Distribution

 This species occurs in the Pacific Ocean off Mexico and Panama.